An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate

 \section{Discussion and conclusion}

-In this work, we propose a 30-parameters pre-processing method to extract waveform features that can be applied in a pattern recognition task (\sect{sec:app_ESSC_ANN}).
-Such a method is based on the statistical characterization of the signal, using moments and cumulants of the waveform, its derivative, and its integral.
+In this work, we propose a 30-parameter pre-processing method to extract waveform features that can be applied in a pattern recognition task (\sects{sec:mathapp} and \numsect{sec:app_ESSC_ANN}) employing traditional Machine Learning (ML) algorithms.
+Such a method is based on the statistical characterization of the signal, using moments and cumulants of the waveform, its derivative, and its integral (\sect{sec:def_ESSC}).
 The proposed technique is presented as an extension of the SSC method developed by H.L.
-Hirsch, so we call it ESSC.
-Because of the statistical calculation of the parameters, the ESSC technique is a very-fast procedure suitable for use in embedded systems with limited memory or computational power.\\

-We can observe that a statistical parameter calculation consists of $N_{\!s}$ sum operations where we can extract relevant features of a waveform (e.g. mean value, variance, skewness, kurtosis, etc.).
-On the other hand, in a complete spectrum calculation for DFT, there are $N_{\!s}$ sum operations per each of the $N_{\!s}$ coefficients or spectral components; this is an approximation of $N_{\!s}^2$ total operations (or $N_{\!s} \log_2(N_{\!s})$ for the FFT algorithm).
-In general, we need the complete spectrum to extract some relevant waveform property; thus, this comparison of total operation between both methods evidences the advantage of the statistical characterization of the signal in pattern recognition problems.\\
+Hirsch \cite{Book_Hirsch92,Hirsch92}, and therefore, we refer to it as ESSC.\\ When analyzing a waveform consisting of $N_{\!s}$ samples, calculating statistical parameters involves summation operations that scale linearly with $N_{\!s}$.
+In this process, we extract features such as the mean, variance, skewness, and kurtosis.
+In contrast, feature extraction using the Fast Fourier Transform (FFT) or convolution entails a more complex set of operations, scaling as $N_{\!s} \log_2(N_{\!s})$.
+Consequently, the ESSC technique requires minimal computational effort because it relies on statistical calculations.
+We have developed an enhanced method for recognizing waveform patterns by integrating this technique with a simple Artificial Neural Network (ANN) architecture, making it particularly suitable for embedded systems with limited memory and computational resources.\\